 It means partial periods based on 360 days in a year.
 The prorated amount is totally based on the Prorate type.

 So, these are the ways through which the software distributes the number of deferred expenses.
-Now, let’s know what are the things you need to use this multiple period accounting for deferred expenses.
+Now, let’s know what are the things you need to use in this multiple period accounting for deferred expenses.

 Requirements you must fulfill